USEPA/AMET/docs/AMET_Users_Guide_v1.md

 work.
 CMAS obtained the MET and AQ portions of AMET separately from EPA, then integrated the two to create a consistent and integrated AMET package that uses the UNIX C-shell interface to perform both MET and AQ model evaluation and analyses.
-After this integra­tion, we tested the integrated AMET package on multiple environments.
 After this integration, we tested the integrated AMET package on multiple environments.

 Finally, we created this user’s guide.
 The contents of the remaining sections are listed below.